Algorithmic counting of nonequivalent compact Huffman codes: Abstract

 \section{Abstract}

-It is known that the following five counting problems lead to the same integer sequence~$\f{f_t}{n}$: \begin{enumerate} \item the number of nonequivalent compact Huffman codes of length~$n$ over an alphabet of $t$ letters, \item the number of ``non\-equi\-va\-lent'' canonical rooted $t$-ary trees (level-greedy trees) with $n$~leaves, \item the number of ``proper'' words, \item the number of bounded degree sequences, and \item the number of ways of writing
+It is known that the following five counting problems lead to the same integer sequence~$\f{f_t}{n}$: \begin{enumerate} \item the number of nonequivalent compact Huffman codes of length~$n$ over an alphabet of $t$ letters, \item the number of ``non\-equi\-va\-lent'' complete rooted $t$-ary trees (level-greedy trees) with $n$~leaves, \item the number of ``proper'' words (in the sense of Even and Lempel), \item the number of bounded degree sequences (in the sense of Koml{\'o}s, Moser, and Nemetz), and \item the number of ways of writing

 with integers $0 \leq x_1 \leq x_2 \leq \dots \leq x_n$. \end{enumerate} In this work, we show that one can compute this sequence for \textbf{all} $n<N$ with essentially one power series division.
-In total we need at most $N^{1+\eps}$ additions and multiplications of integers of $cN$ bits, $c<1$, or $N^{2+\eps}$ bit operations, respectively.
+In total we need at most $N^{1+\eps}$ additions and multiplications of integers of $cN$ bits (for a positive constant $c<1$ depending on $t$ only) or $N^{2+\eps}$ bit operations, respectively, for any~$\eps>0$.
 This improves an earlier bound by Even and Lempel who needed $\Oh{N^3}$ operations in the integer ring or $\Oh{N^4}$ bit operations, respectively.